hadley/adv-r/Functions.md

 "a" %-% "b" %-% "c"
 ```

 There's one infix function that I use very often.
-It's inspired by Ruby's `||` logical or operator, although it works a little differently in R because ruby has a more flexible definition of what evaluates to `TRUE` in an if statement.
+It's inspired by Ruby's `||` logical or operator, although it works a little differently in R because Ruby has a more flexible definition of what evaluates to `TRUE` in an if statement.
 It's useful as a way of providing a default value in case the output of another function is `NULL`:

 ```R
 "%||%" <- function(a, b) if (!is.null(a)) a else b